 Helmet Materials

-No matter what season you’re using your helmet in, it has to have safe materials.
+No matter what season you’re using your helmet, it must have safe materials.
 The materials used to make a safe helmet aren’t actually that expensive.

 MIPS